tensorflow/tensor2tensor/README.md

   with `Modality` objects, which are specified per-feature in the dataset/task specification.
-* Support for multi-GPU machines and synchronous (1 master, many workers) and asynchrounous (independent workers synchronizing through a parameter server) [distributed training](https://github.com/tensorflow/tensor2tensor/tree/master/docs/distributed_training.md).
+* Support for multi-GPU machines and synchronous (1 master, many workers) and asynchronous (independent workers synchronizing through a parameter server) [distributed training](https://github.com/tensorflow/tensor2tensor/tree/master/docs/distributed_training.md).
 * Easily swap amongst datasets and models by command-line flag with the data generation script `t2t-datagen` and the training script `t2t-trainer`.